Frequently asked questions

 During the class, students are taught moves or combinations either individually or in small groups, or work by themselves on routine creation.
 A five to ten minute cool-down with stretches comes at the end.
 We keep our class sizes relatively small and ensure that everyone gets a good amount of time in the air and tuition.

-All adult classes are 75 mins long.
+All adult classes are 75 minutes long.

 A single class pass is £18.
-You can try your first class for 50% off at just £9 before committing to buying one of our saver packages!
+You can try your first class for 50% off at just £9 before committing to one of our saver packages!

 More info in the class packages FAQ below.